-By train the journey from Phetchaburi to Prachuap Khiri Khan is scheduled to take from two and a half to three and a half hours depending upon which train you take.
+By train the journey from Phetchaburi to Prachuap Khiri Khan is scheduled to take around 2 hours depending upon which train you take.

-There are 8 direct trains per day from Phetchaburi to Prachuap Khiri Khan.
+There are currently 8 trains per day from Phetchaburi to Prachuap Khiri Khan.

 Location of Phetchaburi Railway Station

 Read more about Prachuap Khiri Khan Railway Station.

 The train is a great way to travel from Pehtchaburi to Prachuap Khiri Khan.
 Prachuap Khiri Khan is one of Thailand’s prettiest railway stations and it’s an easy 550 walk to the town’s picturesque city centre pier.
 Prachuap Khiri Khan has lots of good value and good quality hotels to stay in, many with direct sea views such as the Prachuap Grand Hotel, which we recommend.

 Prachuap Khiri Khan also some excellent seafood restaurants on the seafront Chai Talay Road, such as Ploensamut and the inexpensive Lung Mug-Paa Lord.
 These seafood restaurants are one of the main draws for the Thai holiday makers who come to Prachuap Khiri Khan, and normally make up the majority of the visitors to Prachuap Khiri Khan town.